 In 2000, following three years as the Wine Director/Sommelier at Szmania’s, one of Seattle’s top-rated restaurants, Ryan relocated to Paris, France where he began the next phase of his career.
 In Paris, Ryan attended the prestigious Université de la Sorbonne, where he earned a secondary degree in French Language and Civilization.
 Simultaneously, he embarked upon a series of extremely successful art exhibitions showcasing his dynamic assemblage/collage sculptures, culminating in a gallery showing of his work in 2007 at the Centre Culturel Christiane Peugeot, owned by the heiress of the Peugeot automobile family.
 In Paris he furthered his wine career, working for three years as the wine director at Café Universal, a legendary Parisian jazz club.
 These years as an American expatriate also included conducting an interview with avant-garde writer/director Fernando Arrabal for the DVD release of his classic experimental film, Viva La Muerta as well as editing a book of poetry, And What About the Bells? by Rozz Williams, published out of France by Camion Blanc.

 In 2005, Ryan returned to the United States as the Southern California Sales Manager for several extremely reputable French wine import and distribution companies, supplying some of the finest selection of wines to California’s upper echelon of restaurants and retailers.
-In 2010, he relocated to a small island in the Pacific Northwest, where he is currently the United States Authorized Representative for 8 French wineries with whom he has worked for nearly a decade.
-He currently teaches The Art of Wine classes at Whatcom Community College and hosts Wine Tours in France twice a year.
+In 2010, he relocated to a Lummi Island in the Pacific Northwest, where he taught The Art of Wine classes at Whatcom Community College for 5 years and launched his on-going tour business, Wildstar Wine Tours!

 In 2011, Ryan released his first full-length album in 14 years with composer/sound-sculptor Jacen Touchstone.
 The result, A City of Brittle Stars, pairs Wildstar’s poignant style of lyrical poetry with Touchstone’s lush and intricate atmospheres.
 From an intensive collaboration spanning several years and recorded in several cities, comes this haunting theatrical exploration into the uncharted territory of spoken-word music, a journey which few artists have traversed with such eloquence.